Flipping vs renting is a constant debate that rumbles on amongst real estate investors. This begs the question, is it better to rent or flip houses?

 There’s no blanket answer of which real estate investment tactic is best for you.

 Renting offers you long-term security, a pretty much continuous source of passive income, and allows your investment to appreciate over time.
-However, flipping allows first-time investors a way into real estate investment, large returns on a short-term investment, and quick and easy financing through hard money loans.
+However, flipping allows first-time investors a way into real estate investment, large returns on a short-term investment, and quick and easy financing through private money loans.